Shop online! We are still shipping orders!

 Our Dunlop supplier's rubber growing operations are certified organic according to USDA standards.
 Their processing is certified organic according to the GOLS (Global Organic Latex) standard established by the Control Union.
-We also offer the purest natural Talalay latex available, which is certified to Greenguard GOLD standards and made by a company committed to Cradle-to-Cradle manufacturing principles.
+We also offer the purest natural Talalay latex available, which is Cradle to Cradle GOLD certified and meets sustainable forestry practices.

 For comfortable sleep, you need a responsive surface for pressure relief and appropriate support for your spine and your shape.
 Natural latex foam is so versatile it can meet all of these needs.

-Unlike most other foams, natural latex breathes, which discourges buildup of moisture and heat in the mattress interior.
+Unlike most other foams, natural latex breathes, which discourages buildup of moisture and heat in the mattress interior.

 Latex does not transfer motion the way most innersprings do, so you can say "goodnight" to bouncing in your partner's wake.